 Furniture – We are picking up gently used, stain-free mattresses, box springs and beds/frames (as well as smaller items such as end tables that one person can carry) from outside donor’s homes (by appt).
-We are not picking up any other furniture at this time.
+When we have volunteers from the same household, we can pick up other furniture.
 If you have essential furniture that you can deliver and unload yourself (we can’t help due to the need for social distancing), you can bring to our Marietta storage location (2.2 miles away from our Donation Drive warehouse).
-If you have something to donate, please email firstname.lastname@example.org and we will arrange for you to drop off.
+If you have something to donate, please email email@example.com.

 Thank you for your support of Simple Needs GA.
 We wish you safety and strength during this difficult period.

 We hold our Donation Drives on the first and third Saturdays of each month from 10:00 a.m.-1:00 p.m.
 (We are at our space other Sats as well; check in with us.)
 Please email us at firstname.lastname@example.org for our address or any questions about anything you’d like to donate.
 Further down on this page are items needed for each of our programs; a sub-set of those needs are in the list on top (most-needed items).
 There are many things that we do not need since our programs are very specific – see below.
 Specific birthday needs for the kids are listed on our SignUp Genius – link above.

 Here are our furniture donation guidelines (see above for COVID details)

 New items (most needed in bold; if we have none or almost none right now, in bold red):

 - Kitchen trash cans

 - Backpacks for kids in high school (larger to hold the heavier weight), especially blue, red and pink (most requested colors)

 - Specific books – https://www.signupgenius.com/go/20f0945aba82ca2f94-snga

 - Amazon Fire 7 cases (black/red/blue/pink/purple)